momchil-terziev/momchil-terziev.github.io/_publications/JFSpaper.md

  - Sinkage, trim and resistance measured in Star-CCM+.
  - Results were compared to those of SlenderFlow.
  - Wave patterns were shown to vary significantly for different channel topographies.

-Recommended citation: Terziev, M., Tezdogan, T., Oguz, E., Gourlay, T., Demirel, Y.K. and Incecik, A., 2018.
-Numerical investigation of the behaviour and performance of ships advancing through restricted shallow waters.
-Journal of Fluids and Structures, 76, pp.185-215.